-- Of the 22, 14 are to be directly allocated to providers following the decision model regarding determining the need for Request For Proposals/Competitive Procurement that was included in the SIP and is attached to this document as Appendix F; - Of the 14, nine initiatives have been contracted; and, - The remaining eight new initiatives are planned to go through some type of procurement process (RFP, Request for Information, or Request for Qualifications).
+- Of the 22, 14 are to be directly allocated to providers following the decision model for determining the need for Request For Proposals (RFP)/Competitive Procurement that was included in the SIP and is attached to this document as Appendix F. - Of the 14, nine initiatives have been contracted. - The remaining eight new initiatives will go through some type of procurement process (RFP, Request for Information, or Request for Qualifications).

 The specific status of each initiative is addressed in the implementation descriptions contained within this document.
 In addition, this document contains a number of tables that provide summarized implementation schedule data for each initiative.
-Additionally, a summary table of changes to initiative descriptions since the SIP is included as an Appendix5.
+Additionally, a summary table of changes to initiative descriptions since the SIP is included as an Appendix C.

 Performance Measures and Results Based Accountability: Initiative descriptions within this document have been updated based on a Results Based Accountability (RBA) approach to performance measurement and accountability.
 RBA is a straightforward, easily understood structure that begins with results.
-MIDD Framework was developed with the RBA approach which is further advanced in the development of performance measures in the individual initiative descriptions.
+The MIDD Framework was developed with the RBA approach which is further advanced in the development of performance measures in the individual initiative descriptions.

-Planning and Community Engagement: MIDD 2 strives to operate in accordance with an overarching vision to conduct all aspects of its work in a community- and stakeholder-informed manner.
+Planning and Community Engagement: MIDD 2 strives to conduct all aspects of its work in a community- and stakeholder-informed manner.
 As a result, planning for MIDD 2's new programs includes outreach to partners and affected communities, as well as coordination with other relevant King County human service initiatives.
-In addition, the MIDD Advisory Committee reviewed this document and provided feedback at its June 22 meeting.
+In addition, the MIDD Advisory Committee reviewed this document and provided feedback at its June 22, 2017 meeting.